Single-Course Dansk 5 ECTS

 Learning Objectives

-- Describe the basic physical and chemical properties of thermoplastics, thermosetting polymers and elastomers.
+• Describe the physical and chemical properties of thermoplastics, thermosets, and elastomers, including their viscoelastic behavior and thermal transitions.

-- Calculate the number- and weight-average molecular weight and polydispersity index for a given polymer sample, and explain their importance for polymer processing and properties.
+• Calculate number- and weight-average molecular weight and polydispersity index and explain their influence on processing viscosity and mechanical performance.

-- Account for the environmental impact of plastics and rubber, including raw material extraction, production, use, and recycling.
+• Account for the environmental impact of polymer materials, including raw material extraction, production, use, and recycling.

 Course Content